blaynem/resume-daddy/README.md

 > An App + Chrome Extension that helps automate your job application process.
 Helping you along the entire way from finding jobs, to applying, to getting hired.
 > Do a money back guarantee and make it as seemless as possible, only charge when they get hired.
 Be as helpful as absolutely possible.
 Literally hemorrhage money to fall over yourself for the customer.
 Make everyone want to use it.
-> Advertisment: Pedro Pascal is over your shoulder or walking through the job application process with you.
-He's your Resume Daddy.

 ## Features